monishajain0410/Distributing-COVID-Vaccines-New-Haven-County/README.md

 # Distributing-COVID-Vaccines-New-Haven-County
-Estimate the cost of shipping vaccines from hospitals to towns with uncertain demand by combining a minimum cost flow model with a monte carlo simulation.
+A vaccine for COVID-19 may become readily available for use in the U.S. over the next several months.
+At that point, government officials will begin to plan the costs associated with distributing the vaccine to various cities/towns across the nation.
+Although the U.S. has some experience with mass vaccine distribution, delivering said vaccines will need to be at much greater scale, which will bring new and unique challenges: cost.
+Thus, we are tasked to estimate the cost of shipping vaccines from hospitals to our 10 chosen towns from the New Haven county given that demand for vaccines is uncertain.